Lauterbrunnen , Switzerland

 Car-Free Villages

-Both Mürren and Wengen are accessible from Lauterbrunnen and are known for their charming, car-free environments.
-Mürren is accessible via cable car and is the starting point for hikes to the Schilthorn.
-Wengen, on the other hand, is reached by train and offers stunning views of the Lauterbrunnen Valley.
+Mürren and Wengen are both known for being car-free and are accessible from Lauterbrunnen via the most pleasant routes.
+Mürren can be reached by cable car and is the starting point for excursions to the Schilthorn.
+On the other hand, Wengen is a village served by a train that offers magnificent views of Lauterbrunnen Valley.

 Traditional Swiss Charm